-Frontpoint offers much the same benefits as our other top picks: leading security tech, 24/7 professional monitoring, and home automation options.
+Frontpoint offers many of the same benefits as our other top picks: leading security tech, 24/7 professional monitoring, and home automation options.
 But we found it to be a cut above the rest in the customer support department.

 From the first call, Frontpoint’s customer service reps outperformed those at ADT and Vivint.
 Instead of leaping straight into the sale, our Frontpoint rep took the time to ask for personal details.
 She wanted to know more about the layout of the house, what kind of equipment our tester preferred, and what their specific safety concerns were.
 At the end, our tester was confident that they were ordering exactly the right package for their home and needs.

 The second big difference between Frontpoint and our other picks is that it’s the only DIY installation kit.
 (Vivint and ADT need professional installation).
 That might sound intimidating, but Frontpoint turns it into a smooth process: The company will help you patiently through each step.
 Its website tells you where (and how) to install sensors, how to get your control panel online, and everything in between.
 Once you’re through, just call the customer service line for confirmation that your system is up and running.
-All told, setup only took us about thirty minutes.
-It was also completely free of installation charges — which are often $100 or more.
+All told, set up only took us about 30 minutes.
+It was also completely free of installation charges — which can be $100 or more.

-If you’re considering Frontpoint for home security, note its three different package tiers: ‘Protection,’ ‘Interactive,’ and ‘Ultimate.’
+If you’re considering Frontpoint for home security, please note its three different package tiers: “Protection,” “Interactive,” and “Ultimate.”
 These start off with very basic monitoring services.
 Only the top pier (‘Ultimate’) includes video surveillance and other full-scale features.
 If you live in one of Dallas’s safest neighborhoods — suburbs like Lakeview Heights or Campbell Green, for example — a more basic package might be all you need.
 But we’d recommend talking with a Frontpoint rep for suggestions.

 Note that all home security systems in Dallas must have a valid Security Alarm Permit, renewed annually for $50.
 If your system isn’t registered, the city will “refuse police response” to any alarms from your home.
 The purpose here is twofold.
 First, keeping your registration information up-to-date ensures that police know where to reach you if an alarm goes off when you’re not home.
 Second, it lets the city track false alarms.

-Your false alarm record also resets annually, making Dallas’s policy fairly forgiving (the DPD is aware that accidents do happen).
+Your false alarm record also resets annually, making Dallas’s policy fairly forgiving (accidents do happen).
 To read the False Alarm Ordinance in full and register your system, visit the city’s Alarm Administration Site.

-Property crime in Dallas is on the decline — down about three percent between 2016 and 2017.
-At least part of this change is thanks to targeted police efforts.
 In early 2016, the Dallas Police Department created a Property Crime Task Force aimed at reducing burglaries, auto theft, and other non-violent crimes in Dallas neighborhoods.
-The officers of PCTF are working round the clock: they responded to over 1,400 calls and made more than 300 arrests in the first three months alone.
+The officers of the PCTF are working to prevent crimes: they responded to over 1,400 calls and made more than 300 arrests in the first three months alone.

 For homeowners, this means it’s a smart idea to consider a home security system.
-The PCTF currently only has about a hundred officers, and can’t patrol every neighborhood at all times, so profesional monitoring remains a fast and dependable way to get help if a crime does occur.
-Any of our top picks are a solid choice.
+The PCTF currently only has about 100 officers and limited resources, which makes professional monitoring a fast and dependable way to get help if a crime does occur.
+Any of our top picks is a solid choice.